publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch51/schII/m__us_usc_t50_s4143.md

     (a) __Order of priority of payments__

-    The Secretary of the Treasury shall pay out of the War Claims Fund on account of award certified by the Commission pursuant to this subchapter as follows and in the following order of priority:
+    The Secretary of the Treasury shall pay out of the War Claims Fund on account of awards certified by the Commission pursuant to this subchapter as follows and in the following order of priority:

         (1) Payment in full of awards made pursuant to section 4132(d)(1) and (2) of this title, and thereafter of any award made pursuant to [section 4132(a) of this title][/us/usc/t50/s4132/a] to any claimant (A) certified to the Commission by the Small Business Administration as having been, on the date of loss, damage, or destruction, a small business concern within the meaning now set forth in the Small Business Act, as amended \[[15 U.S.C.
 631][/us/usc/t15/s631] et seq.\], or (B) determined by the Commission to have been, on the date of loss, damage, or destruction, a nonprofit organization operated exclusively for the promotion of social welfare, religious, charitable, or educational purposes.